rudderlabs/build-scan-push-action/README.md

 ## About

-GitHub Action to build, scan and push Docker images.
+GitHub Action to build, scan, sign and push Docker images.
 This is a thin wrapper around [docker-build-push](https://github.com/docker/build-push-action) GitHub action.

-This action contains three steps:
+This action does the following:

 1. Builds the docker image (with push set to `false`).
 2. Scans the built docker image for secrets with [Trufflehog](https://github.com/trufflesecurity/trufflehog).
    - GitHub action fails if secrets are found in the docker image
 3. Pushes the docker image to a docker repository if no secrets are found (when push is set to `true`).
+4. Signs the docker image

 ## Usage